 Bosatsu 7th Century, Horyuji (Houryuuji) Temple in Nara

-In the Asuka & Nara periods, gilt bronze statues (kondou 金銅) were imported in great number from Korea and China, and reproduced in Japan's court-sponsored workshops.
-Bronze 青銅 and copper were the most popular sculpting materials (as well as dry lacquer 乾漆像 and clay 塑像 by the Nara era).
-Wood statues too were mostly imported or copied from Korean and Chinese models, but it wasn't until the late 7th century that wood statues exceeded bronze sculptures in popularity.
+In the Asuka & Nara periods, gilt bronze statues (kondō 金銅) were imported in great number from Korea and China, and reproduced in Japan’s court-sponsored workshops.
+Bronze 青銅 and copper 銅 were the most popular sculpting materials (as well as dry lacquer 乾漆像 and clay 塑像 by the Nara era).
+Wood statues too were mostly imported or copied from Korean and Chinese models, but it wasn’t until the late 7th century that wood statues exceeded bronze sculptures in popularity.
 Below we present some of the most widely known bronze pieces:

 Top of Page

-Famous Bronze Art of Asuka Period
+Famous Bronze Art of Japan’s Asuka Period

-One of the most treasured and popular pieces of Japanese bronze sculpture from this early period is the famous Shaka Trinity at Houryuuji Temple 法隆寺 in Nara, one of Japan's oldest temples.
+One of the most treasured and popular pieces of Japanese bronze

 Shaka Trinity, Asuka Era, Horyu-ji, Nara

-Shaka Triad (Shaka Sanzonzou 釈迦三尊像)
+Shaka Triad (Shaka Sanzonzō 釈迦三尊像)

 Historical Buddha (aka Shaka) surrounded by